 Our application consists of two main components:

-2. A separate Llama model endpoint running on GPU instances (This falls out of the scope of this article, but don’t fret, you can find a comprehensive example for deploying Llama 8B with TensorRT, here)
+2. A separate Llama model endpoint running on GPU instances.
+(While this is beyond the scope of this article, you can find a comprehensive example for deploying Llama 8B with TensorRT here.)

 This separation allows us to:

-• Always keep the frontend available while minimizing costs (CPU-only)
+• Keep the frontend always available while minimizing costs (CPU-only).

 Prerequisites